saiyudhaplhaomega/Development-of-an-Angular-Plugin-for-Creating-and-Visualizing-Metabolic-Pathway-Maps/README.md

 }
 ```

 (For library components:) Define one theming file per module.
 Locate the theming files in "theme-mixins" at the top level of the library.
-Stylesheets are not exported by default when building the library but can be included in the "assets" array in ng-package.json.
+Stylesheets are only exported during library building when they are included in the "assets" array in ng-package.json.
 After building, the theme mixins are available in dist/shared-lib/theme-mixins.

-7. To apply theming, theme mixins need to imported into "styles.scss" of an application project using @include.
+7. To apply theming, theme mixins need to imported into "styles.scss" of a project using @include.

 ```
 // styles.scss